Skip to main content

 Prabhishek Singh: Bennett University, India

-BMC Medical Imaging is calling for submissions to our Collection on Fast and high-resolution medical imaging.
-This collection welcomes articles presenting advances in resolution for imaging technologies of clinical relevance for any medical area including neuroscience, cardiology, oncology and surgery.
+BMC Medical Imaging called for submissions to our Collection on Fast and high-resolution medical imaging.
+This collection welcomed articles presenting advances in resolution for imaging technologies of clinical relevance for any medical area including neuroscience, cardiology, oncology and surgery.
 This includes but is not limited to novel developments of techniques, materials, and protocols able to achieve a higher resolution, with particular attention to their diagnostic value.
-Comparative studies are also warmly welcomed.
+Comparative studies were also warmly welcomed.

 Meet the Guest Editors